Living here

 Leaving Atkinson – resettlement and transition

 The case co-ordinator works closely with placing authorities to identify which placement will be suitable as a future placement for the young person.
-Within this process the young person has the opportunity to express his/her views and opinions as to what kind of placement he/she would like to go to.
-The case co-ordinator and key worker helps prepare the young person for independent living.
+Within this process, the young person has the opportunity to express his/her views and opinions as to what kind of placement he or she would like to go to.
+The case co-ordinator and key worker help prepare the young person for independent living.